 First, the employee may be protected under a federal or state whistleblower law, which generally protects employees who complain about certain company activities or conditions affecting public health and safety or violating public policy standards, as well as employees who report potential securities fraud violations.
 For example, the Sarbanes-Oxley Act of 2002 (“SOX”) prohibits employers from terminating employees for “provid[ing] information, caus[ing] information to be provided, or otherwise assist[ing] in an investigation regarding any conduct which the employee reasonably believes constitutes a violation of … any rule or regulation of the Securities and Exchange Commission, or any provision of Federal law relating to fraud against shareholders.”
 The investigation, however, must be conducted by, among others, a person with supervisory authority over the employee.
 An employee who reports alleged securities fraud on a company blog monitored by management to detect improper activities within the workplace could be protected, for example, under SOX.

 Another example of protected activity under Section 7 occurs when the employee protests supervisory actions.
-However, these protections can be lost where the employee’s outbursts about a supervisor are too “opprobrious” to maintain protection under Section 7.
-Protection also could be lost where the communication is disloyal or has the tendency to damage an employer’s business and has been made with reckless disregard of the truth or are maliciously untrue.
+While, these protections are not absolute, employers must treat employee conduct differently based on whether the employee was engaged in protected concerted activity while committing the misconduct.
 What exactly constitutes protected concerted activity requires further examination and analysis of the facts at issue on a case-by-case basis.

 Reference should be made to the guidance issued by the NLRB, which considers in great detail, common types of policies and handbook language limiting employees’ social media.
 In general, employers should carefully review social media policies to ensure protection of the company’s reputation, without impermissibly limiting employees’ rights to discuss work conditions amongst themselves.